fmrtl73/px/postgres/k8s/benchmarking/README.md

 kubectl create -f psql-medium-compressed.yaml
 ```

-With those running you can then run the following commands to deploy and run the benchmark init command `-i -s 50 ` using a kubernetes job:
+With those running you can then run the following commands to deploy and run the benchmark init command `pgbench -i -s 50 ` using a kubernetes job:

 ```
 kubectl create -f pgbench-init-high.yaml